zer0cache/matic-docs/docs/develop/network-details/mapped-tokens.md

 # Mumbai-Testnet

-Here are the list of mapped tokens on Mumbai testnet, If you would like to get your token mapped then send your mapping request here: https://mapper.matic.today/
+If you want to get your token mapped then please send your mapping request via https://mapper.matic.today/

+The table below shows some examples about different mapped tokens on Mumbai testnet, including but not limited to:

 | Token Name        | Bridge | Parent Chain Address: Goerli                                                                                                 | Child Chain: MUMBAI                                                                                                                  |
 | ----------------- | ------ | ---------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------ |